goloobab/code-refactor/README.md

 ## Description

 This is static web site.
 This project was developed for Horiseon Social Solution Services a marketing agency to provide information about their services to the site visitors or customers.
-The task is to refactor the codebase to follow accessibility standards using HTML and CSS technologies and also optimize it for search engines.
+The task was to refactor the codebase to follow accessibility standards using HTML and CSS technologies and also optimize it for search engines.

 ## Challenges